ADGEfficiency/programming-resources/lessons-learnt/summaries.md

 Fail early and recover from errors.

-Don't use dependecies unless it's a good tradeoff (NA).
+Don't use dependencies unless it's a good tradeoff (NA).

 Teach.